Educating the Community and Treating Patients of the Future

 The demonstration gave Terry the opportunity to do more than treat his patients.
 He and others like him at FMCNA are catalysts for change, serving the community and spreading awareness about healthy living.

-Make an impact in your community and check out Dialysis Nurse careers at the FMCNA job board.
+Make an impact in your community and check out Dialysis Nurse careers.